microsoft/api-guidelines/graph/nullable.md

 ```
 Notes:
 1. `displayName` can be set to any value other than `null`
 2. The response body here is provided for clarity, and is not part of the guidance itself.
-The [Graph standard](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#sec_UpdateanEntity) states that the workload can decide the behavior.
+The [OData v4.01 standard](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#sec_UpdateanEntity) states that the workload can decide the behavior.

 ### {5} Update the foo property of a service principal to null